AnalyticalGraphicsInc/STKComponentsExamples/Java/CesiumDemo/README.md

 ## Installation

-This example requires STK Web Visualization Library, which is included with an STK Components license, and can be downloaded from [AGI's download site](https://support.agi.com/downloads/).
+This example requires Cesium Analytics SDK, which is included with an STK Components license, and can be downloaded from [AGI's download site](https://support.agi.com/downloads/).

-Unpack the contents of the `Build\Cesium` directory from the STK Web Visualization Library package into the `CesiumDemo\web\public\Cesium` directory before building and running the example.
+Unpack the contents of the `Build\Cesium` directory from the Cesium Analytics SDK package into the `CesiumDemo\web\public\Cesium` directory before building and running the example.

 Then, to compile this sample application with Ant:
   * Copy your AGI.Foundation.lic file into the src directory.